 A sitting room with a fireplace just off the kitchen functions as a casual place to gather or can act as an additional bedroom.
 The guest bedroom, with a fireplace and 4 large windows, is also found on this floor along with a full bath and laundry with a long view out to the piazza.

-The entire top floor is perched above the roofline and is configured as the primary suite featuring a large bedroom with great natural light and a spacious bathroom with dual vanities designed by Workstead, a Cle tile shower and original clawfoot bathtub.
+The entire top floor is perched above the roofline and is configured as the primary suite featuring a large bedroom flooded with natural light and a spacious bathroom with dual vanities also designed by Workstead, a Cle tile shower and original clawfoot bathtub.
 The central floating element was crafted entirely of white oak and designed to elegantly disguise storage, the toilet and shower.

 A central stairwell with abundant light connects all three floors.